15A NCAC 13B .0537 FACILITY PLAN FOR C&DLFs

 (3) Survey.
-A survey locating all property boundaries for the proposed landfill facility certified by an individual licensed to practice land surveying in the State of North Carolina.
+A survey locating all property boundaries for the proposed landfill facility certified by a licensed professional land surveyor if required by G.S.
+89C.

 (e) Facility Report.
-The facility plan must include the following information:
+The facility plan shall include the following information:

 (1) Waste stream.
-A discussion of the characteristics of the wastes received at the facility and facility specific management plans must incorporate:
+A discussion of the characteristics of the wastes received at the facility and facility specific management plans shall incorporate:

 (A) the types of waste specified for disposal;